-Leach’s Petrels are small, dark seabirds that can be found across the whole north atlantic ocean, the west and east pacific ocean.
+Leach’s Petrels are small, dark seabirds that can be found across the whole north atlantic ocean as well as the west and east pacific ocean.
 They nest in colonies on islands in hidden places like burrows or rock shelters.
 Petrel’s mate for life and always return to the same nesting site every year.
 This species of bird can reach an age up to 30 years and lay only one egg per year.

 To communicate with their mates in darkness, they use unearthly giggling noises, unlike any other bird.
-Like many other seabirds, they spend most of their life out on sea and only come to shore to breed.
-So after breeding on Hornøya during the winter season, they return out on sea again and make the bird cliff free for the other birds to return again.
+Like many other seabirds, they spend most of their life out at sea and only come to land to breed.
+So after breeding on Hornøya during the winter season, they return out to sea again and make the bird cliff free for the other birds to return again.
 September is a good time to visit the cliff to experience these enigmatic birds.
 It is a truly unique kind of birding experience.
 How about singing Leach´s Storm Petrels under the northern lights?!